Surgeon Brings Personal Connection to Study of Pancreatic Cancer

 "We don't have programs or services in place that focus specifically on the quality of life of patients with pancreatic cancer,'' he says, noting that the major support group, Pancreatic Cancer Action Network, was only founded in 1999.
 "The Komen Foundation has millions of people doing cancer walks.
 There's limited funding for pancreatic cancer on a national level.''

-An attempt to learn more about the patterns of pancreatic cancer and needs of patients is behind a two-year research effort Clark has undertaken with colleagues at the Mayo Clinic, where he previously worked.
+An attempt to learn more about the patterns of pancreatic cancer and needs of patients is behind a two-year research effort Clark undertook with colleagues at the Mayo Clinic, where he previously worked.
 The analysis by Clark and his former colleagues of data collected by the Centers for Medicare and Medicaid Services in conjunction with the National Institutes of Health is expected to be finished next spring.

 Clark says the analysis is focused on quality-of-life issues that may ultimately help identify pancreatic cancer patients at higher risk for depression or similar problems.